salveron/StayFIT_HackPrague2020/README.md

 ## Project description

-The main idea of our project is to create an education platform for all online-banking users.
-This app will help people not only learn how to manage their finances efficiently, but also see improving using the statistics from his personal online banking account.
-We decided to use discount promotions for small business production as a motivation to study and growing financial freedom.
+The main idea of our project is to create an **educational platform** for all online-banking users.
+This app will help people to not only learn how to manage their finances efficiently, but also see the improving using the *Statistics* from their personal online banking account.
+We decided to use discount promotions for **small businesses products** as a motivation to study and develop financial freedom.

-The user authorize by his phone number and choose his main financial goal.
-After that he has an access for courses.
-After completing each course the user has to take a test and if all his answers are right, he will get a promo.
+The user authorizes with their phone number and chooses their main financial goal.
+After that they have an access for courses.
+After completing each course the user has to take a test and if all their answers are correct, they will get a promocode.

-All discounts are listed in personal profile.
-There are another two sections in personal profile: Goals and My courses.
-In Goals all financial tasks(e.g. Spend 100$ less than last week) are listed.
-Another way to get a discount for small business production is to complete all tasks.
+All discounts are listed in a **personal profile**.
+There are another two sections in personal profile: *Goals* and *My courses*.
+In *Goals* all financial tasks (e.g. *Spend less than 100$ next week*) are shown.
+Another way to get a discount for small businesses products is to complete all tasks.

-This way a person broaden his mind and improve his financial status.
-The progress is visible in Statistics, which was made with the help of personal online banking data.
+This way a person broadens their mind and improves their financial status.
+The progress is visible in the *Statistics* section, which was made with the help of the personal online banking data.

 ## Installation and running